smtdfc/luminate-ui/packages/core/README.md

-# neon-ui
+# luminate-ui

-Core runtime library for Neon UI.
+Core runtime library for Luminate UI.
 Provides JavaScript API to work with components, classes, and styles at runtime.

 ---

 ## Features

-- Runtime API for Neon UI components.
+- Runtime API for Luminate UI components.
 - Manage UI classes dynamically.
-- Integrates seamlessly with Neon UI plugins and generator.
+- Integrates seamlessly with Luminate UI plugins and generator.
 - Lightweight and framework-agnostic.

 ---